Tom Tully: Politics

 Tully refused to join the Motion Picture Alliance for the Preservation of American Ideals, and was out of work during the Hollywood blacklist, for nine months.

-Personal life
+Personal life and death

 In 1930, Tully married Helen Ross in Colorado.
 They had a daughter Jean in 1931.
 They were divorced on November 26, 1935.
 In 1938, he married actress Frances McHugh, to whom he remained wed until her death in 1953.
 On June 20, 1954, he married Ida Johnson in Los Angeles, and they remained married until his death.

 Tully played chess by mail, was a fly-fisherman, and voiced children's books for an elementary school.

 Tully died of cancer at the age of 73 on April 27, 1982, at Hoag Memorial Hospital in Newport Beach, California.

 Recognition

-Tully's Hollywood Walk of Fame star, 6119 Hollywood Boulevard near Gower Street, was one of the inaugural 1,558 stars in 1960, yet misspelled as Thomas L. Tully.
+Tully's Hollywood Walk of Fame star, located at 6119 Hollywood Boulevard, was one of the inaugural 1,558 stars unveiled in 1960.
+The name on the star is incorrectly written as Thomas L. Tully.
+Tully did not know he had a star, and at one point a fan club offered to raise money to get him one, but he told them not to (this despite him personally wanting one).
+His family discovered the star and confirmed it was his after his death.